ibejohn818/neovim/README.md

 I like using my vim in Docker as it's portable ( as long as docker is installed ) and allows me to setup my env with all the tools/builder/etc I'm interested in using.
 I'll usually create a separate branch for a more focused setup.
-Write now the default config is more focused on python as that's what I find myself editing daily.
+Right now the default config is more focused on python as that's what I find myself editing daily.
 I hope this will serve as an example for somebody curious or enthusiastic about using vim as I've benefited much from the community and have stumbled accross things that I still use to this day.
 Have a question?
 Feel free to reach me at my website https://johnchardy.com